Woman with a Pearl Necklace

 Woman with a Pearl Necklace by Johannes Vermeer is a Dutch Golden Age painting of about 1664.
 Painted in oils on canvas, Johannes Vermeer portrayed a young Dutch woman, most likely of upper-class descent, dressing herself with two yellow ribbons, pearl earrings, and a pearl necklace.
 As a very popular artist of the 17th century, the Dutch Golden Age, Vermeer depicted many women in similar circumstances within interior, domestic scenes.
 The same woman also appears in The Love Letter and A Lady Writing a Letter.
+The painting is part of the collection of the Gemäldegalerie in Berlin.

-The Artist
+The artist

 Johannes Vermeer (1632- 1675) of Delft was one of Netherlands' most prominent Dutch painters.
 Specialising in interior scenes, Vermeer developed a distinct style for his many domestic paintings.
 Popular with middle-class patrons, Vermeer offered glimpses into the lives of Holland's cultured citizens.
 Although little is known and/ or proven about Vermeer's life, historians do know of his baptism and life in Delft where he was raised by a craftsman father and married a Catholic girl by the name of Catherina Bolnes.
 This marriage may have caused him to convert to Catholicism.

 As an innkeeper and art dealer, Vermeer painted dozens of paintings in which specific attributes can be noted.
 These attributes include the use of yellow and blue tones, the depiction of women, the use of wall coverings (maps, artworks, etc.), depiction of domestic tools, heavy drapery, light angles from the left, as well as prominent and telling facial expressions, and narrative-like objects.
 These touches allowed Vermeer to idealize his depiction of Dutch women and their values.
 Some of his most notable works include Girl with a Pearl Earring, The Love Letter, and The Art of Painting, all of which share the aforementioned qualities of a true Vermeer painting.